1830s: French conquest of Algeria

 In 1830, France invaded and quickly seized Ottoman Regency of Algiers, and rapidly took control of other coastal communities.
-Fighting would continue throughout the decade, with the French pitted against forces under Ahmed Bey at Constantine, primarily in the east, and nationalist forces in Kabylie and the west.
+Fighting would continue throughout the decade, with the French pitted against forces under Ahmed Bey at Constantine, primarily in the east, and nationalist forces in Kabylia and the west.
 The French made treaties with the nationalists under 'Abd al-Qādir, enabling them to capture Constantine in 1837.
 Al-Qādir continued to give stiff resistance in the west, which lasted throughout the decade (and well into the 1840s, with Al-Qādir surrendering in 1847).